Different Types of Idler Rollers

 Tapered Idler Rollers

-Installed on both the load or return side of the belt, tapered idler rollers assist with conveyor belt tracking when they are installed in a tracking frame.
+Tapered idler roller can be installed on both the load or return side of the belt.
+They assist with conveyor belt tracking when they are installed in a tracking frame.

 Rubber-Coated Idler Rollers

 The name for the rubber-coated idler roller is derived from the rubber that is vulcanised directly to the roller.
 Rubber-coated idler rollers are tear, impact and friction-resistant and therefore have a higher durability than non-coated idler rollers.

 A rubber disk idler roller has durable rubber discs positioned at regular intervals along the roller.
 On the two ends of the roller, the rubber discs are bundled together to provide more support for the conveyor belt edge.

 The spaced-out positioning of the rubber disks is to separate any carryback (leftover materials adhered to the belt after a scraper has performed its cleaning function).
 This helps to reduce material build-up on the outside of the roller, a common cause of belt mistracking.

 Rubber screw idler rollers incorporate an anti-tear rubber coating in a continuous screw pattern along the roller.
 The screw pattern assists with the removal of material build-up on the belt and helps maintain belt-tracking.

 Steel screws have a greater scrubbing action than rubber screws, and thus steel screw idler rollers are more effective where carryback is heavy.